-Grammar School students enter the Main Entrance and continue to the Paladin Hall, to be supervised until 7:45 am.
-They are then released to go to their classrooms.
-The first Grammar bell rings at 7:50 am and classes begin promptly at 7:55 am.
+Grammar School students enter the Main Entrance and continue to the Paladin Hall, to be supervised until 7:45 a.m.
+(1st Bell).
+Exordium begins at 7:50 a.m.
+(2nd Bell).
 Once the Main Entrance doors inside the vestibule are locked parents must bring their child/ren into the main office to receive a pass before going to class.